hastingsdata072-ctrl/hastings_ai_-agents/project/starter/COVER_NOTE.md

-# Resubmission Cover Note — Customer Support AI Agent
+#  Cover Note — Customer Support AI Agent

 This resubmission addresses the three issues raised in the previous review.